ucb-ist-drupal/SiteClone/README.md

 This code endeavors to mirror each environment between the source site and the target (the new copy being created).
 If there are pending commits in the source site's live or test environments, those same commits should be pending in the corresponding environments on the cloned site.

+`--source-site-git-depth` allows the user to shallow-clone the source site repository when it is huge and is unlikely to have diverged from the newly created target site more than N commits ago.
+This speeds up the `git clone` steps over slower connections, but **using too shallow a depth can cause the code merge to fail**.

 ### Cloning site content (database and files)
 The database and files are imported from the most recent backup of the corresponding source environment.
 Before proceeding content imports, the code checks that each initialized environment on the source site 1) has a backup and 2) the backup is < 48 hours old.
 If necessary, fresh backups are created in source site environments.